SolPuppy/sol-puppy-website/README.md

 Contributing
 We welcome contributions from the community!
 To contribute:

-a) Fork the repository.
+1. Fork the repository.
-b) Create a new branch: git checkout -b feature-branch-name
+2. Create a new branch: git checkout -b feature-branch-name
-c) Make your changes and commit them: git commit -m 'Add new feature'
+3. Make your changes and commit them: git commit -m 'Add new feature'
-d) Push to the branch: git push origin feature-branch-name
+4. Push to the branch: git push origin feature-branch-name
-e) Create a pull request.
+5. Create a pull request.

 Please make sure your code adheres to our coding standards and includes relevant tests.